sebastienfi/inline-copy/README.md

 # inline-copy

-A simple Node.js command-line tool for macOS that reads the contents of one or more files, formats them, outputs the result to the console, and automatically copies it to your clipboard.
-This is useful when you want to copy the content of multiple files to a single location, like a LLM chat message.
+A simple Node.js command-line tool for macOS that reads the contents of one or more files (supports glob patterns), formats them, outputs the result to the console, and automatically copies it to your clipboard.
+This is useful when you want to copy the content of multiple files to a single location, like an LLM chat message.

 ## Table of Contents